IMPORTANT THINGS YOU SHOULD KNOW BEFORE SHIPPING TO MEXICO

 *FAST Drivers and CTPAT Carriers

 There are certain situations when there is no other option but to rely on *FAST drivers (Facility Access and Shipment Tracking) or CTPAT carriers.
-Luckily, ILS has access both of these, making sure that your freight crosses the border smoothly and safely.
+Luckily, ILS has to access to both of these, making sure that your freight crosses the border smoothly and safely.

 Are you aware of the current situation, especially when it comes to regulations in Mexico?